Polina-Goroshko/improved_test_task/README.md

   1. Prepare a Linux-based computer (as a NFS-server) and a Linux-based virtual machine (as a NFS-client) according with a necessary environment described above.
   2. Download all the files from the project
   3. Paste them in one directory
+  4. Paste a necessary value to a server_IP variable in a conftest.py file
   4. In a directory with the project open a terminal.
 Run there "pytest ./test_1.py --clientIP="192.168.56.102" --clientPort="22" --clientName="bobs" --clientPassword="flylesenok" --log-file=/home/polina/fileWithLogs --clientIP="192.168.56.1"", where in --clientIP, --clientPort, --clientName, --clientPassword, --log-file write your values.

  <b>Additional information</b>: